-Military veterans who have served at least one year of active duty and have been honorably discharged are eligible for four semester hours of credit in physical education to be applied to their transcript.
-Additional credit may be granted for training received in certain service schools.
-A copy of the DD214 (separation papers) must be filed with the Office of Admissions and Records.
-Students who have completed college-level courses through the Defense Activity for Non-Traditional Education Support, the United States Army Fund or the American Council on Education, should submit official copies of their records for evaluation.
+Military veterans who have served at least one year of active duty and have been honorably discharged are eligible for four semester hours of credit in physical education to be applied to their academic record.
+A copy of the DD214 (separation papers) must be on file with the Office of Admissions and Records so this credit may be applied.
+Additional credit may be granted for military training and experience listed on Joint Services Transcripts (JST) for service members in the Army, Marine Corps, Navy and Coast Guard and on the Community College of the Air Force (CCAF) transcripts for service members of the Air Force.
+Official transcripts are to be sent electronically to the institution for evaluation.
+Students who have completed college level courses through the Defense Activity for Non-Traditional Education Support, the United States Army Fund or the American Council on Education should also submit official copies of their records for evaluation.
+Veteran students are strongly encouraged to consult with their academic advisor to discuss how their credits apply to their program of study.